Last Updated on: January 21, 2023

 The most popular among them are the Athens Gate Hotel which is situated right next to the famous monument, the AthensWas Design Hotel, which offers a wonderful view of the Acropolis; and the Metropolis Hotel, which features a beautiful neoclassical design.

-The Ancient Agora is located in the center of Athens and is the place where Athenian citizens used to gather and discuss the city’s social and political issues, which couldn’t be missing from a list of the best tourist places and attractions in Athens.
+The Ancient Agora is located in the center of Athens and is the place where Athenian citizens gather and discuss the city’s social and political issues, which couldn’t be missing from a list of the best tourist places and attractions in Athens.

 Set at the feet of the Acropolis, the ruins at the ancient site that once was a meeting point for important historical figures such as Sophocles and Protagoras bear testimony to the place’s great historical significance.